 Working to continuously improve the supply chain plan is how to stay competitive.
 That means having the tools to monitor your performance.
 While your people are your most important resource, project management tools can help you monitor your processes in real time.
 There are also warehouse management systems and other tools that further streamline your processes.

 How ProjectManager Helps With Supply Chain Management

-ProjectManager is a cloud-based software that delivers real-time data and helps managers make more insightful decisions when manufacturing.
+ProjectManager is online software that delivers real-time data and helps managers make more insightful decisions when manufacturing.
 Our multiple project views let you work how you want while keeping everyone on the same page.

 Plan Processes on Gantt Charts